 – YES!
 FEES!
 I am absolutely against “giving away” any pet!
 It is a recognised fact that by large if you get something for nothing you don’t appreciate it and it very easily becomes “easy come easy go” and in the case of animals becomes yet another “pass on”.
 If you can’t afford or begrudge paying an adoption fee for a beautiful Persian then what assurance do i have that you have money for proper vet food, cat litter, medication, flea control, vet bills, etc?

-Adoption fee of a Persian is R1800 other breeds are less (please discuss with Joy at the time of adoption, cost ranges between R800 – R1200) – A drop in the ocean considering some of my cats probably cost R5000 – R10000 as kittens – this fee contributes towards sterilization, ongoing vet fees, leading brand vet food, cat litter, grooming and pet sitter to take care of cats when I’m away and leather collar and disc.
+Adoption fee of a Persian is R1800 – A drop in the ocean considering some of my cats probably cost R5000 – R10000 as kittens – this fee contributes towards sterilization, ongoing vet fees, leading brand vet food, cat litter, grooming and pet sitter to take care of cats when I’m away and leather collar and disc.

 If cat is to fly to another city – add +/-R800 (For a proper airline travel box which you keep airfare, and Inoculations)

-Kittens fee – Sterilization+ 2 sets of x inoculations and deworming: amount is at the discretion of Joy and depends on what her vet charges at the time.
+Kittens fee – Sterilization+ 2 sets of x inoculations and deworming: amount is at the discretion of Joy and depends on her vet charge at the time.
+Please phone Joy for the exact amount at the time.

 - View cats